thuntran/login-app/README.md

 # <img alt="verify" src="images/access-code.png" height="800" width="370">

-Go back to your browser and enter the access code, then click "Submit".
+Go back to your browser and enter the access code that you received, then click "Submit".

 If the code is correct, you will see an alert on the browser saying "Access code verified".
 Otherwise, you will see the alert "Wrong access code, please try again." from your browser.